The Challenges of Parenting a Profoundly Gifted Child

 One of the things I did, as a mom — and I think it helped Jane to engage her mind, even when she was little — was help her write books.
 At three years old, she wanted to write stories using characters from her preschool’s phonics curriculum.
 I would have her color me a picture, which she would then bring to me as I sat at my computer and wrote my own stories.
 She would dictate the words as I typed them verbatim.
 Then, we would print them out and assemble books.
 We did this for two years until she went to kindergarten.

 I recently rediscovered Jane’s preschool book collection (I thought they’d been lost to the ages).
 They are beautiful, creative, and hilarious.
 The other day, Jane and I read them together.
-I recorded some silly commentary, and it might be my favorite thing in the world right now.
+Together we recorded some silly commentary, and it might be my favorite thing in the world right now.
 I can see myself treasuring that audio in 10 years the same way I treasure her little books today.

 In almost all of Jane’s stories, the main character runs away.
 I didn’t realize this until I unearthed them this fall.
 It’s not a coincidence.
 The day I exhaust my ability to teach her things is coming too fast.
 She will soon need new models, examples, and people like her to emulate.
 Right now, she lives at home, but she’s hell-bent on running off to some prestigious east coast university in the next year.
 I pray that when she runs away, she finds her place and her people.